TMC-CSharp/tmc-c.github.io/pages/students_guide.md

  <img align="right" src="../resources/test_icon.png" height="60" style="padding-left: 10px;" />

 After writing your code in an exercise, you can test it with TMC by pressing the eye symbol in the top right corner.
 If the tests pass you are given a button to submit your solution to the TMC server.
 If the tests also pass on the server, you will be awarded points for the exercise.
 Partial points are also awarded for partially correct exercises, so if you want to submit an exercise where not all test are correct, you can do so by clicking the menu button next to the eye symbol and selecting “Submit to server”.

+## Using TMC through the command line

+If you do not wish to use TMC through the Visual Studio Code extension, you can use the TMC-cli (command line interface).
+Full instructions on how to install and use the cli can be found [**here**](https://github.com/testmycode/tmc-cli).